Our Data Security

 Your passwords are stored on our systems in a hashed format.

-We hash your passwords using MD5 but that’s no reason not to create a strong password in the first instance and we provide a “strength meter” on all our systems when you are creating new passwords to assist in this process.
+We use strong encryption to secure your password but that’s no reason not to create a strong password in the first instance and we provide a “strength meter” on all our systems when you are creating new passwords to assist in this process.

 Keeping your data secure